Sample Output — APODICTIC Development Editor v2.3.1

 Anti-sycophancy protocol

-Active (rejection memos, severity floors, bidirectional self-check, strengths cap, negative-first ordering)
+Active (rejection memos, severity floors, bidirectional self-check, strengths cap, deficit-lock, post-synthesis evidence check)

 Contamination

-Disclosed throughout.
-Independent editorial discovery cannot be claimed.
-The analysis demonstrates framework behavior on known material.
+Disclosed.
+Independent editorial discovery cannot be claimed; the demonstration is of framework reasoning on known material.